White Beach – Okinawa Installation Overview

 White Beach, Uruma City

 White Beach is a United States Naval Facility located off the Katsuren peninsula, which is surrounded by brilliant blue teal water and spectacular views of Nakagusuku Bay.
 Built in 1945 after the Battle of Okinawa, the facility was originally intended to be the primary staging ground in preparation for the invasion of the Japanese main islands.
-Uruma City is known for being one of the largest Okinawan bullfighting venues on island.
+Uruma City is synonymous with bullfighting and has one of the largest Okinawan venues on island.

 White Beach does not have accompanied housing located on the facility.
-Most accompanied personnel that work aboard White Beach live on the neighboring Kadena Air Base.
-All housing on Okinawa is run by the Air Force.
+Most accompanied personnel that work aboard White Beach live on the neighboring Kadena Air Base. the Air Force controls all housing on Okinawa.
 For more information or floor plans you can visit the Okinawa housing website at: http://www.housing.af.mil/okinawa/

 Currently, you can only live off base if your designated housing areas are 98 percent filled or above.
 Generally 4 bedroom housing fills up the fastest.
 The housing occupancy numbers are updated weekly.